I’m so upset with mold toxicity! Let me give you a background before explaining why I’m so upset.

 Mold Toxicity Can Wreak Havoc on Our Health

-My health has also taken a set back.
+My health has also taken a setback.
 I was starting to do so much better, then this exposure messed me up again.
 I’ve had a couple of doctors tell me I can’t be around mold, but since I’ve had so many health problems, it’s been hard to know exactly what has been a result of what.
 Well, after this exposure, I can tell you that the mold definitely contributes to Multiple Chemical Sensitivity as my symptoms started coming back again.
 It contributes to sleep and our brain, as I have had a hard time sleeping since then.
 It contributes to our gut.
 It’s amazing how my stomach bloated up after the exposure.
 I’ve also started losing a little weight again, which I can’t afford to lose.
 I’ve had a doctor tell me one of the organs it settled into was my pancreas.
 I have noticed additional issues with my sugar since the exposure.
 My heart has also been affected again since it’s back to racing a ton.
 It’s crazy how it can wreak havoc on our body!

 My theory as to why I wasn’t affected by it as much when we were in the apartment was because the mold count was down.
 Being near the closet bothered me, but it was contained to the closet.
 Once we started opening boxes at our new place, it let all of the spores out increasing the spore count.
 The mold seems to be the strongest on papers and clothing.
 I’ve thrown away most of the papers and I am washing our clothes in straight vinegar, ammonia, or tea tree oil.
 I’m throwing away some of the clothes which seem to be worse.
 I have also washed our floors and vents with vinegar.

 I am so thankful for my Air Oasis Surface and Air Sanitizer!
-It is a powerful filter which has the technology to cleanse and disinfect.
+It is a powerful filter that has the technology to cleanse and disinfect.
 It is similar to the sanitizers that mold remediators use to clean the air after remediation.
 I have been placing the sanitizer in each room to power clean it.
 I believe we’ve gotten rid of many mold spores.
 However, I still smell it from time to time.
 I’m trying to also strengthen my body again with different supplements and am continuing to detox.
 However, it can take a long time for the mold to leave one’s body and now I’ve added this whole new batch back into my body.

 I would appreciate the prayers.
 It is so disheartening.
 My husband and I don’t want to go through this again.